csh3323/vindigo/README.md

-  vindigo start    Launch the Vindigo server vindigo stop     Terminate the Vindigo server vindigo status   Show the current daemon status vindigo config   Generate the Vindigo configuration file vindigo run      Start the Vindigo server in the foreground
+  vindigo start    Launch the Vindigo server vindigo stop     Terminate the Vindigo server vindigo status   Show the current daemon status vindigo init     Configure your vindigo installation vindigo run      Start the Vindigo server in the foreground

 Options: